-With UEM, auditing and patching also became far more simplified.
-IT administrators gained full visibility into their security posture across endpoints and operating systems in one, centralized console, reducing the time needed to audit (by 58 percent) and patch (by 50 percent) endpoints.
+With UEM, auditing and updating also became far more simplified.
+IT administrators gained full visibility into their security posture across endpoints and operating systems in one, centralized console, reducing the time needed to audit (by 58 percent) and update software (by 50 percent) for endpoints.

 Before implementing UEM, the composite organization had no way of deflecting routine ticket requests, which could range from password resets to mapping printers and installing applications.